darkfrostx-cmd/neuropharm-sim-lab/README.md

 - **Evidence workbench:** provenance cards, uncertainty badges and explanation trails for `/predict/effects` and `/explain` responses.
-- **Simulation cockpit:** occupancy sliders, mechanism selectors, regimen toggles and a time cursor wired to `/simulate` outputs.
+- **Simulation cockpit:** occupancy sliders, mechanism selectors, regimen toggles, chronic plasticity controls (TrkB facilitation, α2A HCN closure) and a time cursor wired to `/simulate` outputs.
+Behavioural scores are now annotated with RDoC and Cognitive Atlas identifiers so downstream analyses can reuse standard vocabularies.

 ### 3. Tests and checks